Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks

-Next, we evaluate the normalised Job Execution Time (JET), obtained for each circuit type individually.
-As shown in Fig.~\ref{fig:JET}, the proposed methods consistently outperform the baseline with reduced execution times across all QCirc types.
-Batch-QCirc scheduling further improves JET in most cases compared to the Single-QCirc approach.
-For Sc.1, Batch-QCirc significantly reduces the normalised JET of QFT (to about $0.0145$) by executing it locally within a single QPU.
-With higher qubit demand in Sc.2, QFT (Fig.~\ref{fig:JET}(e)) and DJ (Fig.~\ref{fig:JET}(f)) exhibit higher JET than W-state (Fig.~\ref{fig:JET}(g)) and GHZ (Fig.~\ref{fig:JET}(h)), reflecting their greater connectivity, which induces more remote gates and hence longer execution times.
-In joint-optimisation-based Batch-QCirc scheduling, reducing the JET of highly connected circuits tends to prioritise QPUs with greater capacity, improving fidelity and reducing communication links, but limiting optimisation for less connected circuits such as GHZ.
-This trade-off is evident in both Sc.1 and Sc.2, where Single-QCirc sometimes yields lower JET for GHZ.
-Such interdependence highlights the system-level nature of Batch-QCirc scheduling, where resource trade-offs naturally arise.
+Next, we evaluate the normalised Job Execution Time (JET), computed individually for each circuit type.
+As shown in Fig.~\ref{fig:JET}, the proposed methods consistently outperform CA-B, achieving reduced execution times across all QCirc types.
+The Batch-QCirc scheduling approach further improves JET in most cases compared to the Single-QCirc method.
+In particular, Batch-QCirc significantly reduces the execution time for circuits with highly connected structures, such as the QFT circuits considered in our simulations, under both Sc.1 and Sc.2.
+In the joint-optimisation–based Batch-QCirc scheduling framework, QPUs with greater capacity tend to be prioritised for circuits with higher connectivity, thereby improving fidelity and reducing inter-QPU communication.
+However, this may limit optimisation opportunities for less connected circuits, such as GHZ.
+This trade-off is evident in both Sc.1 and Sc.2, where the Single-QCirc approach occasionally achieves lower JET for GHZ circuits.
+Such interdependence highlights the system-level nature of Batch-QCirc scheduling, where resource trade-offs naturally arise.}

-Overall, these results demonstrate the effectiveness of the proposed methods in reducing the execution time of quantum circuits compared to the baseline.
-This improvement is particularly notable for circuits with a highly connected structure, such as the QFT circuits in our simulations.
-Under random scheduling, the normalised JET (i.e., JET/\( T_{\text{dec}} \)) often exceeds 1, meaning that a successful execution may require many trial rounds or may even become infeasible due to qubit decoherence.
-By applying the proposed methods, this ratio is significantly reduced, enabling more reliable circuit execution within coherence time constraints.

-Next, we examine the normalised makespan and throughput, key metrics for efficient scheduling and resource management, with results shown in Fig.~\ref{fig:makespan} and Fig.~\ref{fig:throughput}.
-The proposed methods significantly improve both metrics, with the Batch-QCirc approach outperforming the Single-QCirc method.
-This demonstrates the system-level effectiveness of Batch-QCirc scheduling: reductions in JET due to fewer remote gates translate directly into shorter makespan and higher throughput.